 Tourism and Local Economies

-Heritage tourism generates significant revenue, often providing livelihoods for surrounding communities.
-The Angkor Archaeological Park in Cambodia draws millions of visitors annually, supporting a vast network of guides, artisans, and hospitality workers.
-However, overtourism can degrade sites—crowds wear down stone steps, pollution damages frescoes, and commercialization diminishes authenticity.
-Sustainable tourism models, such as visitor caps and timed entry, are being implemented at Lascaux Cave and the Taj Mahal to balance access with conservation.
+Heritage tourism generates significant economic benefits, often providing livelihoods for surrounding communities.
+The Angkor Archaeological Park in Cambodia attracts millions of visitors annually, supporting a vast network of guides, artisans, and hospitality workers.
+This influx has enabled investments in infrastructure and conservation but also poses challenges.
+Overtourism can degrade sites—crowds wear down stone steps, pollution damages frescoes, and commercialization risks diminishing authenticity and local culture.
+Sustainable tourism models, such as visitor caps, timed entry, and community-led tourism initiatives, are increasingly being implemented at sensitive sites like Lascaux Cave in France and the Taj Mahal in India to balance public access with conservation imperatives.

 Ethical Stewardship and Repatriation